 One of the greatest tax and estate planning tools ever allowed by Congress may be gone forever.
 The “SECURE ACT” passed the house on May 23rd by a vote of 417-3 and is expected to pass the Senate.
 This new act was largely designed to make 401k and other retirement plans more accessible to small businesses.
 But as usual – when one hand giveth the other taketh away.
-Congress slipped in a little provision which eliminates what is referred to as the “stretch provision”.
+Congress slipped in a little provision that eliminates what is referred to as the “stretch provision”.
 Stretch means allowing a non-spouse IRA beneficiary to take distributions of the IRA over his or her lifetime.
 With that provision gone, these non-spouse beneficiaries are forced to deplete the accounts in 10 years or less.
 While the Senate and House versions differ in a few ways, both effectively end the stretch.

 By some estimates, this one change alone is expected to produce $17B to the IRS’ coffers in the next ten years.
 The idea has been floated before and most advisors knew someday Congress would do away with the stretch.
 The potential consequences of this change in the law are enormous.

 In addition to losing the ability for some to spread their tax liability over 20 to 40 years or more, it completely alters the tax situation of those affected.
 First of all, IRA distributions are taxed at one’s highest marginal bracket.
-In addition to being taxed at the highest rate, there are a multitude of tax rules that are triggered by adjusted gross income, like Medicare part “B” premiums, and the % of social security that is taxed, losing the ability to obtain financial aid or deduct certain items.
+In addition to being taxed at the highest rate, there is a multitude of tax rules that are triggered by adjusted gross income, like Medicare part “B” premiums, and the % of social security that is taxed, losing the ability to obtain financial aid or deduct certain items.
 The planning opportunities that remain appear limited.
-Roth conversions and use of charitable trusts funded with IRAs may become much more attractive.
+Roth conversions and the use of charitable trusts funded with IRAs may become much more attractive.

-One thing that did not change is the ability for spouses to leave each other IRA’s without the requirement that they be distributed any differently than before.
+One thing that did not change is the ability for spouses to leave each other IRA’s without the requirement that they are distributed any differently than before.
 Only a spouse may treat an inherited IRA as their own.
 This means that a spouse may choose to use their own life expectancy (defined by the IRS) to determine how much to take out each year.
 The new law also raises the age to start distributions from 70 ½ to 72, not that anyone is going to celebrate.
 We’ll take any bone they throw us.

 Estate Planning Update